-M.E.S., York University; Ph.D., University of Wisconsin.
-Media and Technology Studies.
-Dr. Hillis’ research focuses on the politics of information technologies, with an emphasis on electronically mediated communication, the technologization of the “public sphere”, the relationship between identity and information, and minority body politics and social change.
+Masters of Environmental Studies, York University; Ph.D., Media and Technology Studies.
+University of Wisconsin-Madison.
+Dr. Hillis’ research focuses on: the politics of information technologies, with an emphasis on electronically mediated communication; the technologization of the “public sphere”; the relationships among identity, information, and the form a technology takes; and minority body politics and social change.

 Current Research: I am Professor of Media and Technology Studies in the Department of Communication at the University of North Carolina at Chapel Hill.
 My first book, Digital Sensations: Space, Identity and Embodiment in Virtual Reality (1999) was published by University of Minnesota Press and in 2004 was translated into Portuguese (Sensações Digitais: Espaço, Identidade e Corporificações.
 Unisinos, Brazil).
 In 2003 Digital Sensations won UNC’s Hettleman Prize for Outstanding Scholarly Achievement by a Young Faculty member.
 I am also the principal editor of Everyday eBay: Culture, Collecting and Desire (Routledge 2006) and in 2009 published Online a Lot of the Time: Ritual, Fetish, Sign (Duke).
 In 2012 I published Google and the Culture of Search (Routledge).